 Test the balance of your door.
-A properly balanced door is less likely to crush someone or something and keeps your door opener from working too hard.
-First, disengage the opener from the door by pulling the opener release handle (see opening photo).
+A properly balanced garage door is less likely to crush someone or something and keeps your door opener from working too hard.
+To know how to balance a garage door, first, disengage the opener from the door by pulling the opener release handle (see opening photo).
 Then lower the door about halfway.
 A properly balanced door will hold the halfway position without assistance.
 If the door rides back up, the springs are under too much tension.
 If it falls, the tension needs to be increased.
 Adjusting the spring tension is tricky and dangerous.
 Call a garage door professional to perform the service!

 Photo 8: Test the auto reverse feature